corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 As a result, organizations have time to migrate their codebase to the new edition at their own pace.

+That said, try to keep your codebase up-to-date with the latest edition, as it will make it easier to benefit from new features and improvements in the language.

 ### Conservative use of Rust language features

-Rust is a language with a lot of powerful features, such as macros, traits, generics, and lifetimes.
+Rust comes with a wealth of powerful features, such as macros, traits, generics, and lifetimes.
 While these features can make code more expressive and efficient, they can also make code harder to read and maintain.